Mithil-Leua/TeamMash/README.md

 # TeamMash

 Here I have implemented the Elo Rating Algorithm.
 So the idea is taken from the very popular FaceMash/Hotornot.
 Instead of ranking people we are ranking different football clubs.
-UI is minimal.
+UI is kept minimal.

 ### Dependencies ###